sendwithus/competencies/competencies/slack.md

 You know how to appropriately use @here and @channel, @teams, and @usernames.

-You can use a swath of keyboard shortcuts.
+You can use a swath of keyboard shortcuts such as search, jump to a conversation, new message, go back/forward in history, etc.

 You have appropriately set keyword notifications.